Church of Saint-Francois de Sales, Paris: New church

 After the neighborhood was annexed by Paris, the population of the area grew rapidly. and a new church was needed.
-It is in the Romano-Byzantine style, very differeent from the old church, a very different style from the old church, but it also offers an array of colorful stained glass windows, along with a sculpture in oak of Christ revived by Jozef Pirz and a fresco in the Chapel of Saint Francis by Frederic Montenard.
+It is in the Romano-Byzantine style, very different from the old church, a very different style from the old church, but it also offers an array of colorful stained glass windows, along with a sculpture in oak of Christ revived by Jozef Pirz and a fresco in the Chapel of Saint Francis by Frederic Montenard.